LTU International

-LTU International Airways, usually shortened to LTU and legally incorporated as LTU Lufttransport-Unternehmen GmbH, was a German leisure airline headquartered in Düsseldorf.
-It operated medium and long-haul routes and maintained hubs in Düsseldorf, Munich and at Tegel Airport in Berlin.
+LTU-Lufttransport Unternehmen GmbH or LTU International Airways (usually shortened to LTU) was a German leisure airline headquartered in Düsseldorf.
+It operated medium- and long-haul routes and maintained hubs in Düsseldorf, Munich and at Tegel Airport in Berlin.
 LTU was acquired by Air Berlin in 2007.
-Use of the LTU brand ceased in 2009, and LTU itself was dissolved by April 2011.
+Use of the LTU brand ceased in October 2009, and LTU itself was dissolved in April 2011.

 History

 Refurbished de Havilland DH.104 Dove in historic livery celebrating LTU's 50th anniversary.